alanpca/blog/_posts/2011-01-01-export-google-chrome-passwords-to-keepass.markdown

   date_gmt: '2013-04-19 17:27:00 -0400'
   content: ":( didn't work for me..."
 ---
-<p>I have recently been complementing the power of <a href="http:&#47;&#47;keepass.info">Keepass<&#47;a> with <a href="http:&#47;&#47;www.dropbox.com">Dropbox<&#47;a>, which allows me to share and access my logins and passwords anywhere with an internet connection while still storing them in a secure manner. &nbsp;Thanks to the&nbsp;<a href="http:&#47;&#47;www.keepassdroid.com&#47;">KeepassDroid<&#47;a> application, this even includes my phone.</p>
+I have recently been complementing the power of [Keepass](http://keepass.info) with [Dropbox](http://www.dropbox.com), which allows me to share and access my logins and passwords anywhere with an internet connection while still storing them in a secure manner.
+Thanks to the [KeepassDroid](http://www.keepassdroid.com/) application, this even includes my phone.

-<p>Since I began using Keepass, I have been looking for a way to import those pesky web application passwords into Keepass. &nbsp;Since I have a different login and password for essentially every site I visit, managing and remembering these has been a huge problem in the past.
-With multiple hundreds of unique login&#47;password combinations, doing this by hand was not an option. &nbsp;This morning the problem came to a head and I decided to do something about it.</p>
+Since I began using Keepass, I have been looking for a way to import those pesky web application passwords into Keepass.
+Since I have a different login and password for essentially every site I visit, managing and remembering these has been a huge problem in the past.
+With multiple hundreds of unique login/password combinations, doing this by hand was not an option.
+This morning the problem came to a head and I decided to do something about it.

-<p>Since Keepass allows importation from it's own XML format, the building blocks for an export&#47;import were already there.
-I have been learning Ruby lately, so I decided I would whip up a quick script to export my Chrome passwords.</p>
+Since Keepass allows importation from it's own XML format, the building blocks for an export/import were already there.
+I have been learning Ruby lately, so I decided I would whip up a quick script to export my Chrome passwords.

-<p>After a bit of hacking, I finished chrome2keepass this morning and you can find it at its <a href="https:&#47;&#47;github.com&#47;alanpca&#47;chrome2keepass">Github Repository<&#47;a>.</p>
+After a bit of hacking, I finished chrome2keepass this morning and you can find it at its [Github Repository](https://github.com/alanpca/chrome2keepass).